g3w-suite/g3w-suite-documentation/g3wsuite_editing.md

  * **mandatory and/or unique constraints**
  * **range of acceptable values** through the **Range** widget
  * **default values**

-#### QGIS expressions and default values

-**All the QGIS expressions can be used as default values.**

-In this case, at the online edit level, the form relating to the field thus defined will be self-calculated and not editable by the user.

-Very useful in all cases where we want the values of a field to be calculated automatically through the potential of QGIS expressions.

 #### Definition of 1:n relations
 In the event that, at the QGIS project level, one or more 1: n type relationships have been associated with a layer (**`Project menu → Properties…`, `Relations` section**), it will be possible to carry out relational editing also on the webgis platform.